Vedanta: JPMorgan responds to concerns over VRL’s governance - BusinessToday

 JPMorgan on Thursday came out with a fresh note on Vedanta parent Vedanta Resources (VRL), addressing some of the key concerns following short-seller Viceroy Research's scathing report on the Anil Agarwal group company.
 The foreign brokerage said it remains comfortable with Vedanta's leverage and the government’s oversight of Hindustan Zinc.

-India-listed Vedanta called the report a malicious combination of selective misinformation and baseless allegations to discredit the group.
+India-listed Vedanta called the short-seller's report a malicious combination of selective misinformation and baseless allegations to discredit the group.
 Here's what JPMorgan said on the Viceroy Research's allegations:

 Net leverage: JPMorgan’s analysis focuses on Vedanta Ltd’s (VDL) cash flows and earnings excluding Hindustan Zinc Ltd (HZL) to better understand the core credit drivers.
 On this basis, Vedanta (ex-HZL) reported Ebitda of approximately Rs 25,800 crore in FY25, with a net leverage ratio of 2.2x.
 These numbers suggest no apparent financial stress at Vedanta.
 In comparison, Hindustan reported a net leverage of just 0.1x.